Behavioral & Cognitive Disorders

 Huntington disease is a genetic autosomal dominant neurodegenerative disorder caused by an expansion of a trinucleotide repeat in the gene encoding huntingtin (HTT) on chromosome 4.
 It is characterized by motor, behavioral, and cognitive symptoms, with the onset usually in mid-adulthood.
 Although the onset of disease is currently defined by its motor manifestations, the presence of cognitive and behavioral features prior to motor symptoms is increasingly recognized.
-A combination of non-motor and motor symptoms inevitably progresses to produce functional impairments, important targets for symptomatic treatment, and clinical trial outcomes.
-Only symptomatic treatment is currently available to minimize severity of motor and non-motor symptoms, affecting quality of lives of the patients and caregivers.
+A combination of nonmotor and motor symptoms inevitably progresses to produce functional impairments, important targets for symptomatic treatment, and clinical trial outcomes.
+Only symptomatic treatment is currently available to minimize the severity of motor and nonmotor symptoms, affecting the quality of life of patients and caregivers.
 The area of research to develop potentially disease-modifying therapies in Huntington disease has been growing in the past few years, with many preclinical and clinical trials underway.
-The development of biomarkers in Huntington disease is also an area of increasing interest that becomes even more important in the anticipation of development of disease-modifying therapies.
+The development of biomarkers in Huntington disease is also an area of increasing interest that becomes even more important in the anticipation of the development of disease-modifying therapies.
 Predictive (prior to symptoms) genetic testing protocols take a wide range of information on Huntington disease genetics, inheritance, symptoms, and progression into account.
 In this article, the author explores the advances and possible therapeutic targets in the treatment of this devastating disease.

 • Huntington disease is characterized by a combination of progressive motor, cognitive, and psychiatric symptoms.

 • Mutant huntingtin protein that results from CAG repeat expansion affects many cellular processes including gene transcription, posttranslational modification, protein clearance, axonal trafficking, and mitochondrial function.